twilio-labs/paste/README.md

 Clone the repo then run the following commands from within the repo's folder:

 ```
-yarn # bootstraps the repo and downloads packages
 yarn build # builds all of Paste
 ```